osteele/Arduino_SerialRecord/README.md

 ## Acknowledgements

-The idea of providing this code as a library was inspired by copy-paste code provided to students by the NYU Shanghai IMA "Interaction Lab" course.
+The idea of providing this code as a library was inspired by code provided to students by the NYU Shanghai IMA "Interaction Lab" course, for them to copy and paste into their sketches.

 ## License